Tango992/azure-appservice-settings/README.md

 # GitHub Action for configuring Azure App service Settings

+> This is a fork from [Azure/appservice-settings](https://github.com/Azure/appservice-settings).
+> Changes are made to support Node.js 20, refactoring for better structure and type safety, and add tests that cover all the code paths.

 With the Azure App Service Actions for GitHub, you can automate your workflow to deploy [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) and configure [App settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common).

 Get started today with a [free Azure account](https://azure.com/free/open-source)!